 Create a custom administrative username

-Hackers often try to gain access to your WordPress administration with a Brute Force Attack, where robots try millions of different password and username combinations to try to log in.
-To make it more difficult to guess your login details, we recommend creating a unique username.
+Hackers often try to access your WP Admin with a Brute Force Attack, where robots try millions of different password and username combinations to log in.
+We recommend creating a unique username to make it more difficult to guess your login details.

 You can change the administrative username in phpMyAdmin, in the wp_users table.
 Check out our guide on how to access your database.